Granite Exporter Of Essentials + Exotics

 Test with a small sample.
 It is most unlikely that a sealant can be used on this granite due to the very tight grain formation, attempts at sealing it could actually create a residue film build-up.

 Dense Black, Jet Black, Nero Assoluto Indiano, Super Black

 Chamarajanagar Black granite is from sheet bedrock quarries near Mysore, Karnataka, India.

-Chamarajanagar Black granite slabs are available in standard 20mm and 30mm thickness for random slabs, cut-to-size (dimensioned) slabs and prefabricated countertops to the customer's specifications, 40mm thick slabs are produced but are not usually held in stock for immediate despatch.
+Chamarajanagar Black granite slabs are available in standard 20mm and 30mm thickness for random slabs, cut-to-size (dimensioned) and prefabricated to the customer's specifications, 40mm thick are produced but are not usually held in stock for immediate despatch.

 Standard Slab Sizes